-This is Quantic’s last article “Quantum observables for continuous control of the Quantum Approximate Optimization Algorithm via Reinforcement Learning”, by A. Garcia-Saez & J. Riu, available in ArXiv
+This is Quantic’s latest article “Quantum observables for continuous control of the Quantum Approximate Optimization Algorithm via Reinforcement Learning”, by A. Garcia-Saez & J. Riu, available on the ArXiv.

 The article presents a classical optimization strategy for the Quantum Approximation Optimization Algorithm (QAOA) using Reinforcement Learning (RL).
 The algorithm is tested for several instances of the MAXCUT problem.

-The QAOA is implemented such that, at each step of an episode of arbitrary but fixed length p, a pair of parameter-dependent unitary transformations are applied to a Quantum state.
+The QAOA is implemented such that, at each step of an episode of arbitrary but fixed length p, a pair of parameter-dependent unitary transformations are applied to a quantum state.

-Moreover, an incremental training strategy that allows the agent to reach larger p’>p episode lengths is successfully used for graphs with 21 qubits and p up to 25.
+Moreover, an incremental training strategy that allows the agent to reach larger p’>p episode lengths is successfully used for graphs with 21 qubits and p up to 25: